 Brisbane, Australia-based designer Barry Faulkner is an expert in designing musical instruments from various recycled materials.
 The one you see in the image is an ordinary 6-string guitar, which is built from recycled stuffs.
 Faulkner has made use of fishing line to craft the guitar that has a piezo pickup also.
 Moreover, the designer has also designed various instruments using materials like fretless plastic fingerboard, old solid timber and ironing board etc…

 CanUnDrum is a popular musical troupe from Santa Clarita Valley.
 What makes this troupe unique is that they produce music from recycled everyday objects like buckets, pots, pans, PVC pipes and others.
 CanUnDrum was formed in 2004 and the team has been performing shows in various parts of the country.
 The group includes three drummers, who enjoy composing music from these types of recycled materials as they won’t make much impact on nature.

 This is a guitar built of recycled ice cream sticks that we usually throw in some drain.
 Well, an unidentified artist has collected these ice cream sticks and designed this breathtaking product, which can produce music.
 The designer has worked 24×7 for around ten days to get this guitar designed from 4000 frozen sticks.
-The ice cream stick recycled guitar is priced at $900.
+In addition, the ice cream stick recycled guitar is pretty expensive.